 Reduced cholesterol levels

-Participants’ total and LDL cholesterol levels dropped.
+Participants’ total and LDL cholesterol cholesterol levels dropped.

 Lower blood pressure